How to Clear an Overgrown Lawn

 Raking Lawn

-The first thing you should do is clear up your yard of fallen sticks and leaves, rocks, fallen trees, broken pottery, garden décor, and other debris.
-Clean-up of leaves and other fallen plant debris should be done in both the spring and fall in order to allow for necessary sunlight, nutrients, and water to reach your lawn.
+First, you should clear up your yard of fallen sticks and leaves, rocks, fallen trees, broken pottery, garden décor, and other debris.
+Leaves and other fallen plant debris should be cleaned up in both the spring and fall to allow necessary sunlight, nutrients, and water to reach your lawn.

-Rake fallen plant debris into a pile then place into a disposable bag that can be sealed.
-Discarded debris should be properly disposed of, and placed in a outdoor trash can stored several feet away from your homes foundation.
+Rake fallen plant debris into a pile, then place it into a disposable bag that can be sealed.
+Discarded debris should be properly disposed of and placed in an outdoor trash can several feet from your home's foundation.

-Any debris left on your lawn can host habitats for pests, conditions for weeds to thrive such as moisture, and hamper the blade of your mower or weed trimmer.
+Any debris left on your lawn can host habitats for pests and conditions for weeds to thrive, such as moisture, and hamper the blade of your mower or weed trimmer.

 Mark any objects too large to be moved to avoid running them over with your mower.